winitzki/scall/tutorial/programming_dhall.md

   assert : long ≡ unsimplifyDependentPair X P Q (simplifyDependentPair X P Q long)
 ```
 does not work in Dhall.
-The proof requires a symbolic reasoning with dependently-typed parametricity that is beyond the scope of this book.
+The proof requires   symbolic reasoning with dependently-typed parametricity that is beyond the scope of this book.

 #### Extracting the first part of a dependent pair